Utah Disability Insurance Lawyer Representation for Your LTD Insurance Claim

 - Utah Courts, Government and Utah Department of Insurance Information

 It is essential to hire a disability insurance law firm that has the resources, co-counsel network and experience to effectively represent disability insurance claimants against these nationwide disability insurance companies.
-We have relationships with lawyers throughout Utah and if we are not able to assist you with your disability claim, then we may be able to recommend a Utah disability lawyer.
+We have relationships with lawyers throughout Utah and if we are not able to assist you with your disability claim, then we may be able to recommend a Utah disability insurance lawyer.
 If you have a disability insurance claim in either Utah or any other state, contact our disability insurance attorneys for a free consultation.

 Utah residents that have had their disability insurance benefits denied can file a lawsuit in the District Court under a limited set of circumstances.
 Utah’s state appellate courts includes the Court of Appeals and the Utah Supreme Court.
 If the disability claimant resides in Utah and the disability insurance company is located in a different state, and the amount of disability benefits payable is greater than $75,000, then the lawsuit can be filed in Utah Federal District Court.
 If the disability insurance policy is an employer provided policy governed by ERISA, then the disability claim must be filed in federal court.
 Utah has one Federal District Court.
 An ERISA governed disability claim denial lawsuit can usually be filed in any state that the insurance company conducts business.
 According to the Utah Department of Insurance there are more than 1,700 insurance companies that sell insurance products in Utah.